Best Film Speeches and Monologues

 her bed, in this cult film classic:

-hangers doing in this closet when I told you: no wire hangers
+wire hangers doing in this closet when I told you - No

-see... we'll see.
+here.
+We'll see.
 Get out of that bed.
-All of this is coming
+All of this is

 We're gonna see how many wire hangers you've got in your

 closet.
-Wire hangers, why?
+Wire hangers!
 Why?
-Christina, get out of that
+Why?
+Christina, get out of

-house in Brentwood and you don't care if your clothes are
+Christina] and you don't care if your clothes

-stretched out from wire hangers.
-And your room looks like
+are stretched back from wire hangers.
+And your room looks

-some two-dollar-a-week furnished room in some two-bit back
+like a two-dollar-a-week priced room in some two-bit

-street town in Oklahoma.
+backstreet town in Oklahoma.
 Get up.
 Get up.
-Clean up this
+Clean up